Putin lacks troops in Ukraine but fears mobilization in Russia

 Total war

-Some also argue that Putin may be reluctant to carry out mass mobilization and militarize Russia’s economy because it would entail switching to an actual totalitarian state.
-Whether Russia has reached the point of totalitarianism is an open question for many observers.
+Some also argue that Putin may be reluctant to carry out mass mobilization and militarize Russia's economy because it would require transitioning to a full-fledged totalitarian state.
+Whether Russia has reached a point at which totalitarianism is possible is subject to much debate.

-He also said that society doesn’t see this war as popular or patriotic, and a big repressive apparatus would be needed for mobilization in these conditions.
-However, Russia lacks the resources for creating such an apparatus, he said.
+He also says that Russian society does not view the war as a defensive one, meaning a big repressive apparatus would be required for mobilization under these conditions.
+Russia lacks the resources for creating such an apparatus, he says.

-Bazhenov argued that Russia does not have an “appropriate social base” for mobilization.
+Bazhenov argues that Russia does not have an “appropriate social base” for mobilization.

-Announcing mobilization and martial law would also drastically raise the stakes but this would incur significant risks for Putin.
+Announcing mobilization and martial law would drastically raise the stakes, incurring significant risks for Putin.

-During the invasion, Russia has effectively changed its declared objectives from turning Ukraine into a satellite state to the seizure of the Donbas.
-But Kofman believes that it will have to switch back to maximalist aims if mobilization is announced, and such aims would be difficult to achieve.
+Since the beginning of its full-scale invasion, Russia has effectively downgraded its proclaimed objectives from turning Ukraine into a Russian satellite state to the seizure of Donbas.
+However, Kofman believes that Russia will have to switch back to maximalist aims if mobilization is announced, which would be difficult to achieve.

 “Putin wants to avoid general mobilization because fighting this as a special operation without declaring a state of war allows him to dictate what victory is,” he said on the War on the Rocks podcast.
 “If he announces national mobilization, this can’t be a limited stakes war.
 Then it has to be for maximalist war aims.”